Checkout

 They read or check products and reviews, and look at the picture, all of which increase curiosity. after that Add to Cart is the indication to initiate the checkout process.

-1. Offer multiple payment methods.
+1. Offer multiple checkout payment methods.

 2. Provide different shipping methods.